 FORMER JUSTICE ANNABELLE BENNETT

-(“Bennett J”) heard other matters within the (“Federal Court proceedings”) and (“Bennett J”) conspired to ensure a 21-day stoppage on the (“Christian”) 31 August 2015 application in a case (“31 Aug 2015 interlocutory application”) seeking the joinder of correct parties to the (“Federal Court proceedings”) with the on-sell of the Musashi brand requiring the new owners to be joined to the proceedings.
+(“Bennett J”) heard other matters within the (“Federal Court proceedings”) and (“Bennett J”) conspired to ensure a 21-day stoppage on the (“Christian”) 31 August 2015 application in a case seeking the joinder of correct parties to the (“Federal Court proceedings”) with the on-sell of the Musashi brand requiring the new owners to be joined as parties to the proceedings.

-("Bennett J”) gave instructions to the Sydney Registry for the application to remain unprocessed for 21-days until Vitaco Holdings had completed its (“IPO”) and ensured the correct entities from the (“IPO”) prospectus would not be joined (due to Vitaco’s contravention of the Corporations Act 2001 for the non-disclosure of the proceedings in their prospectus), instead to facilitate (“Bennett J”) joined Vitaco Health IP Pty Ltd as a party which was re-assigned the Musashi intellectual property ownership 2 hours prior to (“Bennett J”) hearing the (“31 Aug 2015 interlocutory application”).
+("Bennett J”) gave instructions to the Sydney Registry for the application to remain unprocessed for 21-days until the new owners of Musashi Vitaco Holdings had completed its IPO on the ASX and ensured the correct entities from the IPO prospectus would not be joined (due to Vitaco’s contravention of the Corporations Act 2001 for the non-disclosure of the Musashi litigation in its prospectus).

 JUSTICE STEPHEN BURLEY

-(“Burley J”) prior to his appointment to the Federal Court practiced at 5 Wentworth Chambers (“5 Wentworth”) and appeared for Nestlé and ("Post”) in the (“FCC proceedings”) and (“Federal Court proceedings”), with ("Bennett J”) hearing matters in the (“Federal Court proceedings”).
+Justice Stephen Burley (“Burley J”) prior to his appointment to the Federal Court practiced at 5 Wentworth Chambers (“5 Wentworth”) and appeared for Nestlé in the (“FCC proceedings”) and (“Federal Court proceedings”), with ("Bennett J”) hearing matters in the (“Federal Court proceedings”).

-(“Burley J”) practiced at (“5 Wentworth”) from 1993–2016 alongside David Bennett, former Solicitor-General for the Commonwealth of Australia and husband of (“Bennett J”), and also with mentor (“Bennett J”) at ("5 Wentworth") from 1993 until the appointment of (“Annabelle Bennett”) to the position of a Judge of the Federal Court of Australia in 2003.
+(“Burley J”) practiced at (“5 Wentworth”) from 1993–2016 alongside David Bennett, former Solicitor-General for the Commonwealth of Australia and husband of (“Bennett J”), and also with mentor (“Bennett J”) at ("5 Wentworth") from 1993 until the appointment of (“Bennett J”) to the position of a Judge of the Federal Court of Australia in 2003.